Esri/calcite-design-system/conventions/Accessibility.md

 # Accessibility

-Calcite Components leverages the [W3C Accessibility Standards](https://www.w3.org/WAI/standards-guidelines) to ensure the applications and experiences are usable by a wide range of audiences.
+Calcite Components leverages the [W3C Accessibility Standards](https://www.w3.org/WAI/standards-guidelines) to ensure the applications and experiences are usable by a wide range of audiences, including:

+## Autistic Spectrum

+Placeholder text

+## Dyslexia

+Placeholder text

+## Physical or Motor disabilities

+Placeholder text

+## Low Vision

+Placeholder text

-## Audiences
+## Screen Readers

-... placeholder for infographics showcasing recommendations for audiences (e.g., autism, low vision, hearing loss, motor skills, neurological, etc.) ...
+Placeholder text

+## Deaf or Hard of Hearing

+This audience is not in scope for the Calcite Components team of designers and developers.
+Calcite Components users performing web development need to accommodate for users that are deaf or hard of hearing in their solutions.

 <fieldset>
     <legend># Checklist</legend>